AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 Perform the following steps to launch AI Assistant:

 1. Login to Experience Manager Guides.
 1. On the Home page, select **AI Assistant** from the top.
-Ensure that the AI Assistant feature is enabled by your administrator.
+Ensure that the AI Assistant feature is enabled by your Administrator.

     The AI Assistant page is displayed highlighting its key fetaures, user guidelines link, and a **Get started** button.